-A Sole Proprietor is one individual that owns a company and is not incorporated or registered with the state as a limited liability company (LLC).
+A sole proprietor is one individual that owns a company and is not incorporated or registered with the state as a limited liability company (LLC).
 Sole poprietors may use their social security number but can also get an EIN for their business purposes.
-A sole proprietor can be self-employed individual or an independent contractor.
-Sole proprietors may or may not have employees and includes household employers for baby sitters, nannies, housekeepers, maids, drivers, health aides, private nurses, caretakers, yard workers, and similar domestic work.
+A sole proprietor can be a self-employed individual or an independent contractor.
+Sole proprietors may or may not have employees and includes household employers for babysitters, nannies, housekeepers, maids, drivers, health aides, private nurses, caretakers, yard workers, and similar domestic work.
 The sole proprietor reports business income on the sole proprietor's individual tax return

-Certain individual business owners and sole proprietors do not know which offices from the government they need to submit their paperwork for the EIN.
-However, the IRS-EIN-TAX-ID takes the issues out of applying for an EIN number.
+Certain individual business owners and sole proprietors may not know which offices from the government they need to submit their paperwork for the EIN.
+However, the IRS takes the issues out of applying for an EIN number.

 Limited Liability Company (LLC)

 A Limited Liability Company (LLC) is an arrangement permissible by the state statute and is formed by filling articles of organization with the state.
 It is a business structure that combines the pass-through taxation of a partnership or sole proprietorship with the limited liability protection of a corporation.
 An LLC is the most popular business entity type in America today.